mecha-moonboy/Vector3Decimal/README.md

 # Vector3Decimal
 Stores a 3D vector as decimal values.
+Created for usage with Unity.
+Non-unity `Vector3Decimal` coming soon.

 Why?
 A `float` can only store 7 digits of precision and `Vector3` uses `float`, limiting the precision of the vector at high magnitudes.
 To demonstrate: